 My recommendation number 1

-You will become your own boss by creating your own website and start affiliate marketing.
+You will become your own boss by creating your own website and starting affiliate marketing.
 As a niche you will choose one of your passions to write about and proceed to make money with it.
 And anybody can do this, because there is professional help, at low cost, available.
-You only need to find a low cost, scam free and trustworthy support program, of which there are several.
+You only need to find a low-cost, scam free and trustworthy support program, of which there are several.

 I happen to be a member of one of the world’s best internet business support programs and the most popular one since 2014: Wealthy Affiliate, established in 2005.